Can we resolve things without going to court?

 “Mini” mediations are single issue, or narrow focus, mediations.
 They are very effective in property division disputes and in developing parenting plans.
-They are significantly cheaper than going to court on an interlocutory application and often clear the way for complete settlement.
+They are significantly cheaper than going to court on an interlocutory application, and they often clear the way for complete settlement.

 What is the difference between Mediation and Arbitration?

 Arbitration is a voluntary process like mediation.
-However, unlike mediation, the Arbitrator makes final decisions, which bind the parties.
-These can be registered with the court and have the effect of a court order.
+However, unlike a mediator, an arbitrator makes final decisions, which bind the parties.
+These decisions can be registered with the court and have the effect of a court order.

 What is MedArb (Mediation/Arbitration)?

 Mediation/Arbitration or MedArb is a mixture of both processes.
-The parties try and resolve their differences through mediation.
-Any issue remaining unresolved at the end of mediation, are then subject to arbitration.
-Often, the Arbitrator is the same person as the Mediator.
-This saves a lot of time and money, as the Mediator is already familiar with the parties and the issues.
+The parties try to resolve their differences through mediation.
+Any issues remaining unresolved at the end of mediation are then subject to arbitration.
+Often, the arbitrator is the same person as the mediator.
+This saves a lot of time and money, as the mediator is already familiar with the parties and the issues.
 However, if either party feels the mediator may be biased, by having heard the mediation, the parties can then select a new person to arbitrate.